sergev/blang/README.md

 The B programming language was developed by Ken Thompson and Dennis Ritchie at Bell Labs in 1969 and was later replaced by C.

-Directory c-prototype/ contains sources of a similar compiler, but written in C.
-The Go implementation in the root directory is a complete rewrite that retains all functionality.
-See c-prototype/README.md for details about the B language.

 ## Building

 To build the compiler: